equivalent/scrapbook2/archive/blogs/2016-12-12-put-vs-patch-vs-your-firewal.md

 So back to my story of the PATCH not working.
 What would be the best practice to solve it from the *intermediary* device perspective ?

-So PATCH is idempotent.
-We should not replace it with PUT as that is non-idempotent.
-The only other HTTP method that is there from the beginning and is idempotent is `POST`.
+So PATCH is non-idempotent.
+We should not replace it with PUT as that is idempotent.
+The only other HTTP method that is there from the beginning and is non-idempotent is `POST`.

 So answer is: I should use `POST` !